 I would recommend that everyone watch their moles carefully.
 There is the ABCDE’s of melanoma.
 When they check their moles they should look for the following:

 A = Asymmetry.
 If you cut your mole if half, you want to make sure both sides are symmetric

 B = Border.
 You want to make sure the border is regular

 C = Color.
 You want to look for moles that are “black” or multicolored.

 D = Diameter.
 Anything bigger than 6mm or a pencil head eraser.

 E = Evolution.
-Anything that is changing over time, increasing in
+Anything that is changing over time, increasing in size or bleeding.

 Is there a time span that, after which the new mole still appears normal, one can cease worrying that it might one day become melanoma?
 Or will it always be at higher risk of becoming melanoma since it appeared during middle age?

 No, there is no amount of time that can pass for a person to not be concerned.
 I would not recommend that patients be anxious about their moles, but I would recommend monthly skin exams with the guidelines above.

 Monthly exams followed by a yearly dermatologic exam and sooner if patients are concerned about certain spots, is adequate for surveillance.